-So when it comes to connecting with people one-on-one, on a scale of 0 (I am terrible at it) to 10 (I could write this book), where would you rate yourself?
+When it comes to connecting with people one-on-one, on a scale of 0 (I am terrible at it) to 10 (My relationships are healthy), where would you rate yourself?
 Here’s a better way to find out - go ask the five people that you communicate with the most...there’s your answer!

 UCLA psychology professor emeritus, Albert Mehrabian discovered that face-to-face communication can be broken down into three components: words, tone of voice, and body language.
 In situations where feelings and attitudes are being communicated: